meduryllc/reach-blog-tutorial/tut-5/README.md

     -render.js
 ```

-We will focus on index.js file as index.rsh file is the same as previous section.
+The index.rsh file remains the same as previous section and we will make changes to index.js file.

 ```
 1    import React from 'react';